OctopusDeploy/blog/blog/2023-11/page-layout-improvements/index.md

 image of new layout goes here

 ### Benefits of this change
-The benefits of this change provides an easier to understand Octopus Deploy UI.
-By implementing page headings that are the appropriate size and placement in relation to the rest of the page content.
-Best practise application of breadcrumbs enabling customers to understand their location and navigate within the same context.
-In addition, reducing cognitive load of customers trying to remember where the create release button is located by placing it in a more intuitive location near other page actions.
+The benefits of this change provides an easier-to-understand Octopus Deploy UI.
+The headings now have an appropriate size and placement relative to the page content.
+The breadcrumbs now have appropriate visual treatment and their behaviour is applied consistently.
+By placing the button in the top right corner near other page actions is a more intuitive location.
+Customers were having trouble remembering where the create release button was located.

 ### A few other notable improvements